 Table of Contents

-These words connect words, phrases, or independent clauses (complete sentences) of equal importance.
+connect words, phrases, or independent clauses (complete sentences) of equal importance.

-FANBOYS Conjunctions join either two words, two phrases, or introduce an independent clause:
+FANBOYS Conjunctions join either two words, two phrases, or introduce an independent clause.

 1. Joining Two Words